Welcome to our Governors’ section.

 Mrs Freda Roberts (A) - 2016

-The Clerk of Governing Body is Ms J Knight, provided by Bucks Learning Trust (BLT).
+The Clerk of Governing Body is Ms J Knight, employed by the school as an independent clerk.

 The term of office for a School Governor is 4 years, there is no upper limit on the number of terms a school governor can serve at Ashmead.